Mike Royko 50 Years Ago Today: Who's that guy sitting in a rowboat tied to the Michigan Avenue Bridge all day doing nothing?

 Let's end with Ciccone quoting veteran Chicago reporter Hanke Gratteau: “He paid a great price.
 Everyday it had to be good.
 Everyday it had to be important to everyone.
 Everything else had to come second.
 The family had to come second.
 His health had to come second.”

 Those excellent biographies are "Royko: A Life In Print" by F. Richard Ciccione, and "The World of Mike Royko" by Doug Moe.
-I would have liked to put that in earlier, but this darn Twitter limitation.
 I could link to Amazon for those titles, but if you would like to buy the books, it would be great if you could buy them from an independent bookseller.